openaq/aqi-hub/docs/indices/south-korea.md

 ```

 If the concentration at interval i is greater than or equal to the defined threshold value
-M, and the ratio of the concentration at interval i to the concentration at interval 12 is between 0.9 and 1.7 (inclusive), then the adjusted concentration at intervali is 75% of the concentration at interval i.
+M, and the ratio of the concentration at interval i to the concentration at interval 12 is between 0.9 and 1.7 (inclusive), then the adjusted concentration at interval i is 75% of the concentration at interval i.

 ```tex